-- Using artificial intelligence in a course without the faculty's explicit permission. - Not citing the use of artificial intelligence in creating work submitted for credit. - Not fact-checking research generated using artificial intelligence. - The submission of work written entirely or substantially by artificial intelligence. - The Academic Integrity Procedure is regularly updated with recommendations on AI detection tools for faculty to employ in assessing student work.
+- Not citing the use of artificial intelligence in creating work submitted for credit. - Not fact-checking research generated using artificial intelligence. - The submission of work written entirely or substantially by artificial intelligence.

+The Academic Integrity Procedure is regularly updated with recommendations on AI detection tools for faculty to employ in assessing student work.